kj4lxc/ATS-Pterodactyl/README.md

 }

 ```
-# Copy to Server

-With your newly set up files its time to copy them over to the Pterodactyl Panel.
-Simply upload them through either your preferred SCP program or the file browser in the server panel to the .local/shared/American Truck Simulator/ folder.

 # Enjoy your server
-Once those files have been uploaded you are free to start up your server.
+Once those files have been uploaded and configured you are free to start up your server.
 When the sever is started look for the line: Session search id: 00000000000000000/101  The number before the / is your search term.
 This is number to search for in the convoy screen to find your server.
 You can **NOT** search by the server name at this time.
 Example: if your number before the / is 987654321 then you would search for 987654321 on your convoy screen in game.

 # Disclaimer